 Just because your dream home has a pest infestation doesn’t mean it can’t still be your dream home.

 How to prepare for rodent control services?

 You find yourself in the dreaded situation of facing a rodent problem.
 You’ve seen a mouse or a rat- maybe you’ve even tried to set a trap for it.
-The first important thing you need to consider is that seeing even one mouse or rat can indicate that there is a whole family of rodents living somewhere in your home.
+The first important thing you need to consider is that seeing even one mouse or rat can indicate a whole family of rodents living somewhere in your home.
 (A rat spotted in the kitchen could mean a nest in the basement.
 A mouse seen in the crawl space could mean more in the walls.)

 Don’t make the rookie mistake of thinking you’ve cleared up the problem if you manage to snag the pesky rodent you saw.
 Instead, invest in a rodent exterminator- you’ll get a knowledgeable professional with the right tools to know where the rodents will be and how to get them out of your house.
-Then, contact your local rodent control specialist the moment you identify the problem.
+Then, contact your local rodent control specialist when you identify the problem.